buh/Spiral/README.md

 You can play with all the parameters in the demo app, which can be run on macOS, iPad, iPhone.

-The app heavily uses the `CompactSlider', which you can find out more about [here](https://github.com/buh/CompactSlider).
+The app heavily uses the `CompactSlider`, which you can find out more about [here](https://github.com/buh/CompactSlider).

 # License